syncfusion-content/wpf-docs/wpf/PropertyGrid/Getting-Started.md

 ---
 layout: post
-title: Getting started with WPF PropertyGrid control | Syncfusion
+title: Getting Started with WPF PropertyGrid control | Syncfusion
-description: Learn here about getting started with Syncfusion WPF PropertyGrid control and more details about the control features.
+description: Learn here about getting started with Syncfusion WPF PropertyGrid control, its elements and more details.
 platform: WPF
 control: PropertyGrid
 documentation: ug
 ---

-# Getting started with WPF PropertyGrid
+# Getting Started with WPF PropertyGrid

 This section explains how to explore and edit the properties of an object using WPF [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control.